MoritzR/fints2ledger/README.md

 ### Automatically matching transactions
 In the `ledger` category you can use a regex match on any field of the transaction data to automatically fill other fields.

-Example: I do not want to enter a `credit_account` and `purpose` for my monthly recurring payments for the rent of my apparment.
+Example: I do not want to enter a `credit_account` and `purpose` for my monthly recurring payments for the rent of my apartment.
 Same for my music streaming transactions.
 I can change the `config.yml` like this:
 ```
 ledger:
   ...